Ortham/json-schema-env-config/README.md

 Each element in the environment variable value array will be applied to the target property in the corresponding element object in the target array.
 If the target and value arrays are of different lengths, changes will only be made up to the length of the shorter array.
+This behaviour can be changed by setting the `truncateTargetArrays` and `extendTargetArrays` to `true`.

 For example, given a schema like